myelonka/earnit/README.txt

 18-10-2017 / Mati:
 - how the hell do you put multiple links in current thingy???
 - earnit-logo.png link doesn't work (not clickable; something to do with display property on the anchor)
-- the footer is poopy and half-assed (still)
+- space under footer
+- login doesn't work (something with sessions)